Radio Philippines Network: Blocktime with Solar, as C/S; C/S9; Solar TV (2007–2011)

-On March 11, 2007, after its initial tieup with The Prime Shift block, RPN announced that they have reached a partnership with Solar Entertainment Corporation, an operator of a number of cable channels in the country.
-The company began co-producing new programming for the network, such as a local version of the Top Model franchise.
-The network underwent management changes on December 24, 2007, as Tonypet Albano (undersecretary and executive director of Malacañang's Office of Political Coalition Affairs and Deputy Spokesperson of TEAM Unity, now Vice-Governor of Isabela) was appointed chairman of the network (replacing Education Undersecretary Mona Valisno, incumbent Presidential Assistant for Education).
-Undersecretary Robert Rivera was appointed director of the board, while the president and chief executive officer became former senator Orlando "Orly" Mercado.
+On March 11, 2007, after its initial tie-up with The Prime Shift block, RPN announced its partnership with Solar Entertainment Corporation, an operator of a number of cable channels in the country.
+Solar began coproducing new programming for the network, such as a local version of the Top Model franchise.
+The network underwent management changes on December 24, 2007.
+Tonypet Albano, undersecretary and executive director of Malacañang's Office of Political Coalition Affairs and Deputy Spokesperson of TEAM Unity, now Vice-Governor of Isabela, was appointed chairman of the network.
+He replaced Education Undersecretary Mona Valisno, incumbent Presidential Assistant for Education.
+Undersecretary Robert Rivera was appointed director of the board, while the new president and chief executive officer was former senator Orlando "Orly" Mercado.

-Mercado's first major move was to expand its partnerships with Solar Entertainment.
-Programming from Solar's cable network C/S was added to RPN's lineup at the beginning of the new year, and PBA basketball would also return to the network beginning in the 2008–09 season, as part of Solar Sports' new three-year deal with the league after an expiration of ABC's contract due to the network's rebranding as TV5, because of the blocktime agreement with Malaysian-based Media Prima Berhad subsidiary MPB Primedia, Inc. and intense bidding war with ABS-CBN.
+Mercado's first major action was to expand the network's partnerships with Solar Entertainment.
+Programming from Solar's cable network C/S was added to RPN's lineup at the beginning of the new year; in addition, PBA basketball returned to the network starting in the 2008–09 season.
+This was part of Solar Sports' new three-year deal with the league, after ABC's contract expired because of the network's rebranding as TV5, because of the blocktime agreement with Malaysian-based Media Prima Berhad subsidiary MPB Primedia, Inc. and an intense bidding war with ABS-CBN.

-In October 2008, RPN's stations ultimately took on the C/S name as part of their permanent branding, and rebranded itself as C/S 9.
-On November 29, 2009, the network rebranded again under the new name Solar TV.
-In late 2010, it was revealed that RPN would no longer carry PBA games, due to planned network re-launch to occur in 2011, with more "feminine" programming.
+In October 2008, RPN's stations ultimately took on the C/S name as part of their permanent branding, and RPN rebranded itself as C/S 9.
+On November 29, 2009, the network rebranded itself again under the new name Solar TV.
+In late 2010, it emerged that RPN would no longer carry PBA games, due to a planned network relaunch scheduled for 2011, with more "feminine" programming.